 Hello!
-My name is Joel Summerfield (he/him), a third-year Mathematician, and I am the JCR Disabilities Officer at Somerville.
-My role is to provide support and assist anyone with accessing resources and help they need to ensure they can study at their best and happiest whilst here at Oxford.
-"Disabilities" can cover a wide array of conditions, both mental and physical, both visible and invisible; everyone has different requirements, but there is support available within Somerville and at the University level.
-Have a look at some of the support links and contacts if you feel you need some support whilst at University.
-The community of students is also amazing (both within Somerville and across the whole University), with numerous supportive people to discuss common issues with.
-There is also a secret Facebook group for students with Disabilities at Somerville (just send me a message if you would like to be added).
-Welfare is extremely important here, and I will be holding drop-in sessions every other week in college - so if you have any questions or just want to talk to someone about anything Disabilities related then feel free to come along or email me at joel.summerfield@some.ox.ac.uk.
+My name is Joel Summerfield (he/him), a fourth-year Mathematician, and I am the JCR Disabilities Officer at Somerville.
+My role is to provide support and assist anyone with accessing resources and help they need to ensure they can study at their best and happiest.
+"Disabilities" can cover a wide array of conditions, both mental and physical, both visible and invisible; everyone has different requirements, but there is lots of support available.
+There is also a secret Facebook group for students with disabilities at Somerville (just send me a message if you would like to be added).
+I am also a trained Peer Supporter, and Somerville's designated Rainbow Peer, so I am more than happy to talk about issues relating to these as well.
+Welfare is extremely important, so if you have any questions or just want to talk to someone about anything Disabilities related (or otherwise) then feel free to get in touch.
+E-mail: joel.summerfield@some.ox.ac.uk